-Before COVID-19, a health and safety committee, consisting of outside public health and medical officials from local and state governments, was established to study different aspects of the pandemic, monitor what’s going on.
+Before COVID-19, a health and safety committee consisting of outside public health and medical officials from local and state governments, was established to study different aspects of the pandemic and monitor what’s going on.

-Compared to other schools in New Jersey, Pignatello believes that FDU has taken the pandemic seriously and will continue to maintain the protocols put in place.
+Compared to other schools in New Jersey, Pignatello believes that FDU has taken the pandemic seriously and will maintain the protocols put in place.